 If dealing with multiple creditors or collection agencies is taking you away from the more important task of running your business, you can outsource your debt problems to a professional debt-relief company.
 A reputable firm can negotiate with your creditors on your behalf to settle debts for less than what is owed.

 You can consolidate your business loans into one payment, which may reduce monthly costs without negatively affecting your credit.
 A business debt consolidation loan can allow you to deal with a single creditor, rather than many, and perhaps get a loan with a lower interest rate.
-The process is best facilitated by a debt consolidation company hired to take responsibility for negotiating the new loan, collecting payments from your business, and paying off your previous creditors.
+The process can be facilitated by a debt consolidation company hired to take responsibility for negotiating the new loan, collecting payments from your business, and paying off your previous creditors.
 The loan may be unsecured or secured with business assets.

 As a last resort, a Chapter 11 bankruptcy is a route you can take to salvage a company, especially if the business’s debt challenges are temporary and the company is otherwise viable.
 Bankruptcy is an expensive and complex process, requiring the services of an experienced bankruptcy attorney, but it may be an option for reducing your business debt burden.
 If your business has assets that are worth less than your debt, bankruptcy may allow you to pay only what the assets are worth and not the entire balance due.